Dan0419/medicure-app-assignment-project/README.md

 This process should be automatic and triggered by a push to the GitHub master branch.

-## Application source code is available at the following link
+## Application source code is available at the following link:
 [GitHub-MedicureApp-Link](https://github.com/shubhamkushwah123/medicure-app.git)

 ## How to run the app